Q: Who will be eligible to vote in the March 20 Primary Election?

 Provisional ballots are separated from others cast on Election Day.

-After Election Day, Board employees evaluate provisional ballot applications in a public process to determine whether the corresponding ballot can be released into the count.
-A provisional voter will have 7 calendar days after Election Day to deliver any documents to prove registration or to supply copies of identification (photo ID, utility bills, bank statements, etc.) to show that the voter should have been eligible to cast a ballot in that precinct.
-After that time, any documents or evidence cannot be considered.
+After Election Day, Board employees evaluate provisional ballot applications to determine whether the ballot can be released into the count.
+Also, each provisional voter has 7 calendar days after Election Day to submit documents to the Election Board that will show that voter's eligibility to vote in that precinct (photo ID, utility bills, bank statements, etc.)

 Q: Do employers have to give employees time off from work to vote?